bobye/neuron/README.md

-This project is still under development, which aims at a generic template based framework to experiment neural network topologies.
-There is no release at current time.
+_This project is still under development, which aims at a generic framework to experiment heterogeneous neural network topologies.
+There is no release at current time._

 ### How to build